 If your organization includes a mid-year check-in in the performance management process already, fantastic.
 This is an opportunity for you to share helpful guidance with leaders to make the most of the conversation.
 If there's not a formal call for a mid-year conversation in the existing process, it's always a good idea to encourage leaders to have those conversations with their employees.
 It's a simple topic to add to a regularly scheduled one-on-one session, and I'll give you a conversation equation below to make the discussion an effective one.

-Pro Tips for Leaders
+3 Mid-Year Performance Discussion Tips for Leaders

-Let's start with tips for the leaders in mid-year performance check-ins:
+Let's start with three tips for the leaders in mid-year performance check-ins:

-1) Focus on the key message that you need to share with your employee.
-The key, short message.
+A key, short message.
 I think of it in terms of the story of their year so far.
 What have they nailed, not nailed so much and where can they focus differently or keep doing that's working?
-I challenge you to sum up the key message for your employee into a tweetable statement.
+I challenge you to sum up the key message for your employee into a brief, "tweetable" statement.
 Yes, it can be done.
-I do it every quarter with my team.
+I did it every quarter with my team at Southwest.

 The benefit of a tweetable summary?
 Two things: 1) you have to get really crisp on the feedback and direction you have for someone.
 2) The Employee knows exactly where they stand.
 Tweetable messages are concise and clear.
 No need to be harsh in your quick summary.
 Remember, direct & kind is the goal.

 If you struggle with that concept, try it on yourself.
 What one or two things did you and your team accomplish the first half of the year that you are really proud of?
 Make a quick note.
 What behaviors or skills have you been working on?
 Did you make forward progress?
 Make a note.
 What about something that didn't go well in the first half?
 Something you wished you'd done differently?
 Make a note.
 What resonates with those three notes.
 Did your opportunities overwhelm the cool stuff you and the team accomplished?
 That needs to be in your summary.
 Or maybe your team closed the gap on a super value-added project.
 You're proud of the team and yourself for supporting them across the finish line.
 That's the summary.
 It's the mini-story you want to share with your boss.
-Find those threads with your peeps, too.
+Find those threads with your people, too.
 They need to know what their summary is along with the chance to course correct any behaviors or skills before the end of the year.

 2) The mid-year check-in (or really any performance conversation) does not need to be complicated.

-What's working well
+What's working well +

-What's not working so well
+What's not working so well +

 Priorities for the second half of the year

 It doesn’t need to be a full development conversation.
 You should absolutely have those.
-For mid-year, I recommend a quick check-in on the progress of any development plans, if you've set those with folks.
+For mid-year, I recommend a quick check-in on the progress of any development plans, if you've set those with employees.
 That gives you the chance to redirect attention to closing development gaps in the second half of the year.
-Time has a way of getting away from us, so I like to do a quick check on development priorities while we still have runway to make time for a class, mentoring relationship, you get the idea.
-Now, a caveat here is that if an employee on the team isn't meeting performance expectations, I do not recommend a development discussion, unless it's to determine a role that's better suited.
+Time has a way of getting away from us, so I like to do a quick check on development priorities while we still have runway to make time for a class, mentoring relationship, etc. Now, a caveat here is that if an employee on the team isn't meeting performance expectations, I do not recommend a development discussion, unless it's to determine a role that's better suited.
 Development and special projects are not kind for someone not meeting performance expectations.
 Help them meet expectations consistently first.

-Pro Tips for Talent Development Professionals
+2 Mid-Year Discussion Tips for Talent Development Professionals

-Look for employees who are struggling in this new environment.
+Look for employees who are struggling.
 For those of you supporting a small shop, look for employees who have consistently missed deadlines or key deliverables.
 For those supporting larger teams, review recent talent planning discussions for employees trending downward and skim for performance notes captured in your talent system that might indicate a warning.

 The goal here is to get in front of performance issues before the end of the year, coaching leaders on having a transparent conversation with their employees while there is still time to course correct.
 I believe talent development is all about the conversations between leaders and their employees.
-You can read about my soapbox here.
+You can read about my Talent Conversation soapbox here.
 Employees need to hear clearly how they're doing, and mid-year is a perfect time to check-in.

 In short, mid-year check-ins: we should do them.
 Spread the word with your leaders.
 They haven't missed the window.
 Really, anytime is a great time to check-in with employees if your goal is performance support.